StreetSupport/gmhan/content/about/_index.md

     action:

-    ![The Advisory Board has fortnightly 'Action Sessions' alongside more formal 'Accountability Meetings' for making decisions]( "Advisory Board components")
+    -The Advisory Board has fortnightly 'Action Sessions' alongside more formal 'Accountability Meetings' for making decisions "Advisory Board components"
   heading: How the Advisory Board works

 whatHave: